Interface

 seed

 : The seed for randomization.
-Default is 42
+Default is42

-, for the automatic choice (default).
+, for the automatic choice (default).:yes

-, always homogenize the input ideal,
+, always homogenize the input ideal,:no

 , never homogenize the input ideal,